Cilia length and motility regulation

 - Parichy DM, Mellgren EM, Rawls JF, Lopes SS, Kelsh RN, Johnson SL.
 Mutational analysis of endothelin receptor b1 (rose) during neural crest and pigment pattern development in the zebrafish Danio rerio.
 Dev Biol.
 2000 Nov 15;227(2):294-306.
 PMID: 11071756

-- Adan Guerrero Instituto Gulbenkian de Ciência, Oeiras
+- Adan Guerrero - 3D flow Imaging.
+Instituto Gulbenkian de Ciência, Oeiras

-- David Smith University of Birmingham, School of Mathematics, Birmingham, UK
+- David Smith - Simulations fluid flow.
+School of Mathematics, U. of Birmingham, UK

 We welcome spontaneous Applications from posdocs with strong experience in